nickmilikich/sleeper-trade-engine/README.md

 - Read current week from projections by default rather than selecting
 - Allow user to configure trade sort order (benefit to user, mutual benefit factor, etc.)
 - Restrict trade calculations to specific user(s)
+- Customize scoring (I'm doing a league-specific plug for QB's)

 Technical
 - Modularize the `engine.py` functions a little